 - If I have email to answer before the end of the day, I will do so by 4:30 p.m. and won’t check email again after 4:45.

-Whatever your goal, the trick is to simply think through the contingencies and obstacles that will prevent you from achieving it.
+Whatever your goal, the trick is to simply think through the contingencies that will prevent you from achieving it.
 Once you’ve thought through the most likely hangups, you can pre-respond so you know what to do the second they occur.

-This sort of planning smooths out the friction we experience trying to maintain momentum and gives us a way to overcome obstacles.
+Contingency planning smooths out the friction we experience trying to maintain momentum and gives us a way to overcome obstacles.
 Once you’ve used them a few times, they’ll become second nature.
 I don’t have to remind myself to go running any longer.
 It’s just what I do.

 It might take a little imagination to think through the potential obstacles to your goals, but it’s worth it.
 According to researchers Peter M. Gollwitzer and Gabriele Oettingen, in almost a hundred studies with more than 8,000 total participants, implementation intentions like these had a significant impact on helping people maintain momentum and reach their goals.